Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Acyclicity in graphs and hypergraphs

-Fully acyclic, but infinite coverings can be obtained easily by using the free group over~$E$.
+Fully acyclic and infinite coverings can be obtained easily by using the free group over~$E$.
 Constructing finite, fully acyclic coverings is out of the question.
-But it is possible to construct finite coverings that have an arbitrarily high degree of acyclicity.
-For every generator set~$E$ one can construct a finite, $n$-acyclic \ca group generated by~$E$.
-This has been shown by Otto in~\cite{Otto12JACM}:
+But Otto showed in~\cite{Otto12JACM} that it is possible to construct finite coverings that have an arbitrarily high degree of acyclicity: